 The island has population around 56,000.
 A bridge connects Miyako and Ikema Island (population around 1,000).
 Miyakojima is most famous with its Eastern Cape, considered one of Japan's most beautiful sites.
-Other popular among tourists locations are Painagama Beach, Maehama Beach, German Cultural Center.
+Other popular tourist locations are Painagama Beach, Maehama Beach, German Cultural Center.
 There are 3 islands connected via bridges to Miyakojima - Irabujima, Ikemajima and Kurimajima.

-Miyakojima is a centre of sugarcane cultivation and brown sugar producer.
-"Miyako Jofu" is a hand-woven, locally produced textile made from ramie fibre (flowering plant).
+Miyakojima is a center of sugarcane cultivation and brown sugar producer.
+"Miyako Jofu" is a hand-woven, locally produced textile made from ramie fiber (flowering plant).
 Miyako-jima is home to the unique festival Paantu, which occurs in the 9th month of the lunar calendar.
 Three men dressed in mud, grass and leaves go walk around the town smearing the mud on people, houses and cars.
-They carry sticks in one hand and expressionless mask in the other.
+They carry sticks in one hand and expressionless masks in the other.
 According to a legend, those who have been muddied by Pantu will have a year of good fortune and protection.
 Owners of new homes invite Pantu to give his muddy 'blessing' to their houses.

 On January 31, 2017, Miyakojima was selected as one of all 6 Japanese ports to receive private funding for structural upgrades of their cruise terminal facilities.

 - The project aimed to attract more cruise ships and to increase the number of visiting international passengers.
 The other ports in that list are Yokohama, Shimizu, Sasebo, Yatsushiro-Kumamoto and Motobu.